Makeup: 💄 Avoiding Heavy Metals and Toxic Ingredients

 • All Natural Cosmetics.
 “We have had our lipsticks tested for lead when several years ago the lead in lipstick alert occurred and they were in the safe area.
 As far as the powdered products, no we have not tested for lead as we have suppliers who stock the iron oxides with data sheets to show the safety.
 There is a high percentage of our ingredients in our powdered products which is arrowroot which is food grade.”
 Have not responded to follow up questions about what the heck “safe zone” means.
 There is no safe level of lead.

-COMPANIES THAT DON’T TEST
+COMPANIES THAT DON’T TEST BUT CLAIM TO AVOID HEAVY METALS

 • Omiana.
 They did talk about how the analyze ingredients and suppliers, but didn’t say they test for metals.
 No titanium Dioxide.
 Some ingredients are organic or non gmo.
 Iron oxides lab-made form to avoid metals and are non nano.
 For mica-free AND titanium dioxide-free, you can shop this collection for mica-free and titanium dioxide-free (link here).The sidebar has a little feature where you can click ‘no titanium dioxide’ and ‘no mica’ so that the products without both those ingredients appear.
 You can further filter the options by choosing no boron nitride, no ultramarines, etc.